xbach/docs/trezor-user/passwordmanager.rst

 .. image:: images/pm-dropboxapproval2.png

 **4. Connect Your TREZOR device and enter your PIN.
-Learn hwo to enter PIN with TREZOR :doc:`enteringyourpin`**
+Learn how to enter PIN with TREZOR :doc:`enteringyourpin`**

 .. images:: images/pm-connectdevice.png